 the old system.
 This has greatly reduced shipping times; for example, it now takes

-a few weeks instead of months for a consignment to be delivered from India to Europe .
+a few weeks instead of months for a consignment to be delivered from India Europe .
 Because the cargo now arrives in sealed containers with no indication

 to the human eye of their contents, except for a code that machines can scan